NFL games TV schedule today

 Read more NFL coverage from The Post:

-Fantasy football cheat sheet: Week 3 updates on Devin Singletary, Marlon Mack, James Conner
+Fantasy football cheat sheet: Week 4 updates on Alshon Jeffery, T.Y.
+Hilton, Wayne Gallman

-Fantasy football start/sit Week 3: With Cam Newton out, avoid Panthers receivers
+NFL power rankings Week 4: Cowboys, Packers are on the Rams’ heels in the battle for NFC supremacy

-Eli Manning, Ben Roethlisberger were tied together at 2004 draft and again this week
+The legend of Gardner Minshew II took off with the Jaguars’ first victory